What We Believe

 2. THE HOLY SPIRIT EMPOWERS THE CHURCH TO BE THE BODY OF CHRIST.

-3. THE BIBLE IS THE STORY OF GOD COMPLETED IN THE PERSON OF JESUS.
+3. THE BIBLE IS THE STORY OF GOD FULFILLED IN JESUS

 4. JESUS IS LORD.